gstanden/orabuntu-lxc/README.md

 # What is Orabuntu-LXC 6.13.25.7-beta AMIDE

 Orabuntu-LXC v7.0.0-alpha AMIDE Edition introduces support for fully automated 2-node LXD cluster.
-AMIDE still stands for "Amazon Mult-I-host LXD Docker Enterprise Edition" but LXD has been added to the acronym.
+(AMIDE still stands for "Amazon Mult-I-host LXD Docker Enterprise Edition" but LXD has been added to the acronym).

+Orabuntu-LXC v7.0.0-alpha AMIDE Edition will be released soon.
+This 6.13.25.7-beta AMIDE release previews the new features:

+* Fully automated 2-node LXD clusters on OpenvSwitch networks
+* User-selectable tunnel-type for multi-host deployments { GRE | geneve | vxlan }
+* New /anylinux/CONFIG file which centralizes all configuration parameters

 Orabuntu-LXC BUILDS EVERYTHING itself for the currently supported distros: